aalm/bbs-fw_wiki/Configuration-Tool.md

 **Max Current**
 Maximum current to draw from the battery, max 33A  (limited by secondary NEC microcontroller, cannot be increased further).

+**_WARNING:_** Maximum current can be set as high as 33A for BBS02 but I seriously advice against that as there is a good chance you will break your motor!

 `Default: 30`

 **Current Ramp**